 The subject should be able to stay occupied except for the units being renovated.
-At the end of the renovation period all the units should be occupied within a month.
+The subject should be fully occupied within a month of the completion of the rehabilitation.

 A.9 Overall Conclusion

 Narrative detailing key conclusions of the report: